wangyi-fudan/wyhash/README.md

 * v3 code size have been halfed.
 The big switch disappears, thanks to xxh3's idea for finalization.

-* v3 comes up with the wyhash32 function that is 32-bit-machine efficient.
+* v3 comes up with the WYHASH32 macro that is a new 32-bit-machine efficient hash function.
 Ideal for real applications.

 It closes to the perfection.
 Cheers!